Who Is Beyoncé Knowles?

 In February 2017, a pregnant Beyoncé delivered a surprise performance at the Grammys, singing songs from Lemonade amid a swirling spectacle of lights, holograms and backup dancers.
 Although she lost the coveted Album of the Year Grammy to Adele, she did take home two awards, for Best Urban Contemporary Album and Best Music Video.

-Known as "Queen Bey," the famed singer took on the role of a different queen with the November 2017 announcement that she was on board for the remake of Disney's The Lion King.
+Known as "Queen Bey," the famed singer readied to take on the role of a different queen with the November 2017 announcement that she was headlining a remake of Disney's The Lion King.
 Scheduled for a 2019 release, the live action reboot of the 1994 animated hit will feature Beyoncé as Nala, the budding love interest of the titular character, to be played by Donald Glover.

 Shortly afterward, it was revealed that Queen Bey also reigned as the highest-earning female musician of the year.
 According to Forbes, Beyoncé snagged $105 million in pretax income June 2016 through June 2017, a number that easily outpaced the earnings of fellow divas Adele ($69 million) and Taylor Swift ($44 million).
 Forbes attributed the windfall to the success of Lemonade and the singer's Formation World Tour, which grossed approximately $250 million.

-Married to Jay-Z since 2008, Beyoncé has been the subject of many pregnancy rumors over the years.
-In 2011, the notoriously private couple went public with the news of their impending new arrival, as Beyoncé showed off her growing baby bump at the MTV Video Music Awards that August.
+Following years of pregnancy rumors, Beyoncé and Jay-Z went public with the news of their impending new arrival in 2011, the mom-to-be showing off her growing baby bump at the MTV Video Music Awards that August.

 Beyoncé and Jay-Z welcomed a baby daughter, Blue Ivy Carter, on January 7, 2012.
 The couple spared no expense to maintain their privacy during this special time, renting out a floor of New York's Lenox Hill Hospital.